ParadoxV5/Discord-Markdown/README.md

 You can even mix n’ match formatting options into more powerful ones, such as ***<u>underline bold italics</u>*** (`**___underline bold italics___**` or `*__**underline bold italics**__*` or etc.).

-Just dropping a web address without the `[]()` markdown also *links* it up, which you’ve probably done it several times.
+Just dropping a web address without the `[]()` markdown also *links* it up, which you’ve probably done several times.
-Both types of links also supports previews if the linked site has them set up.
+Both links also supports previews if the linked site has them set up.

 ![Two formats of links and their previews](images/links.png)